-Producers engaged in agricultural production on existing cropland may apply for the AMA program in New York to compete for funding through a Statewide pool.
+Producers, in Cayuga, Dutchess, Onondaga, Orange, Oswego, Putnam, Rockland, Ulster and Westchester Counties, engaged in agricultural production on existing cropland may apply for the AMA program.
 You are considered an eligible agricultural producer if you are an owner or operator with an interest in an agricultural operation.
 Eligible crop production includes, but is not limited to, field-grown ornamentals, fruits, orchards, plant materials in greenhouses, vegetables, row crops and others.

 Examples of eligible AMA practices include:

 Applicants must meet eligibility for Adjusted Gross Income (AGI) certification.
 The land enrolled must be under the control of the applicant for the entire length of the contract.

 Applicants are responsible for completing and filing all application and eligibility paperwork as required.
 Applicants cannot start any financially assisted practices, included in their application, prior to obligation of their contract.
 Practices started before contract obligation will be considered ineligible for payment.